nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

 :const:`STG` → :const:`TG`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Transforming a snapshot-based temporal graph into a :class:`~networkx_temporal.graph.TemporalGraph` with :func:`~networkx_temporal.transform.from_snapshots`:
+Transforming a snapshot-based temporal graph into a :class:`~networkx_temporal.classes.TemporalGraph` with :func:`~networkx_temporal.transform.from_snapshots`:

 .. code-block:: python